Claire-Ling-Liu/NLP/README.md

 # NLP

-This repository are additional practice materials for the NLP course.
+This repository are additional practice materials I created for the NLP course.